51zero/eel-sdk/README.md

 [<img src="https://img.shields.io/maven-central/v/io.eels/eel-core_2.11*.svg?label=latest%20release%20for%202.11"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22eel-core_2.11%22)
 [<img src="https://img.shields.io/maven-central/v/io.eels/eel-core_2.12*.svg?label=latest%20release%20for%202.12"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22eel-core_2.12%22)

 Eel is a toolkit for manipulating data in the hadoop ecosystem.
-In contrast to distributed batch or streaming engines such as [Spark](http://spark.apache.org/) or [Flink](https://flink.apache.org/), Eel is an SDK.
+By hadoop ecosystem we mean file formats common to the big-data world, such as parquet, orc, csv in locations such as HDFS or Hive tables.
+In contrast to distributed batch or streaming engines such as [Spark](http://spark.apache.org/) or [Flink](https://flink.apache.org/), Eel is an SDK intended to be used directly in process.
+Eel is a lower level API than higher level engines like Spark and is aimed for those use cases when you want something like a file API.
 ![eel logo](https://raw.githubusercontent.com/eel-sdk/eel/master/eel-core/src/main/graphics/eel_small.png)

 ### Example Use Cases

-* A great use case is merging many parquet files into a single file.
-This functionality is not hard to write.
-You could make a parquet reader, a parquet writer, read -> write loop, close.
-But its 25 lines of code, when it should be as simple as "from" -> "to".
-Eel does this.

-* Reading from a kafka queue directly into parquet/hive/etc

-* Coalescing spark output

-* Dumping data from JDBC into Hadoop
+* Importing from one source such as JDBC into another source such as Hive/HDFS

-### Overview
+* Coalescing multiple files, such as the output from spark, into a single file
+* Querying, streaming or reading into memory (relatively) small datasets directly from your process without reaching out to YARN or similar.
+* Moving or altering partitions in hive
+* Reading schemas for existing datasets

+## Frames

 The core data structure in Eel is the Frame.
-A frame consists of columns, and rows containings values for each column.
+A frame consists of a schema, and rows which contain values for each field.
 A frame is conceptually similar to a table in a relational database, or a dataframe in Spark, or a dataset in Flink.
 Frames are constructed from sources such as hive tables, jdbc databases, delimited files, kafka queues, or even programatically from Scala or Java collections.

-### Frames

-### Schema

-#### Types Supported
+### Types Supported

 |Eel Datatype|JVM Types|
 |-----|-------|